 Give yourself enough time!

-With so much choice out there, it can be a little difficult to choose the right jewelry.
+With so much choice out there, it can seem a little difficult to choose the right jewelry.
 Take your time.
 Give yourself a few months.
-Select jewelry that works with your wedding style, but remember that jewelry doesn’t have to be real (read: expensive) to look great.
-Quality costume jewelry will look great on you.
-You should only invest in something that you would wear on other occasions.
+Select jewelry that works with your wedding style, and only buy things that you LOVE.
+I, personally, have a rule in buying jewelry: I walk away and sleep on it.
+If I spend the evening thinking back about the piece, I go back the next day and buy it.
+Don’t stress about the price – jewelry doesn’t have to be expensive to look great.

 Most importantly, have fun!